 That being said, the brain usually retains information and learns best when we involve multiple senses (the information is processed in the brain via multiple pathways).
 The more pathways we involve in the coding of the information, the better chance we have of retaining the information.

 When teaching children new tasks such as handwriting, applying as many senses as possible can be a beneficial technique.
-For example, we might:
+Occupational therapy for children with disabilities use activities that engage all the senses:

 - Tell the child how to form the letter (audition)